javierdejuan/Machine-Learning-Deep-Learning-Python-Scala/Machine_learning/misc/readme.md

 Some machine learnings exercises in python
-A simple Linear Regressian
++A simple Linear Regressian
-A Wine Quality Classificaction
++A Wine Quality Classificaction